Boundary Dehn twists are often commutators: Background and main results

-\begin{theorem}[Main Theorem] Let $X$ be any smooth complete intersection of even complex dimension or any connected sum thereof (or any other space admitting $a,c\in\operatorname{Diff}^+(X)$ as in Proposition \ref{pro:mainprop}; further classes of such spaces are presented at the end of this section).
-We may construct $a^\circ,c^\circ\in\operatorname{Diff}^{+}(X^\circ,\partial)$ whose commutator $[a^\circ,c^\circ]$ represents the smooth mapping class rel boundary $t_X$ of the boundary Dehn twist on $X^\circ$ (showing that the abelianized boundary Dehn twist $t_X^{ab}$ is trivial).
-Moreover, we may construct a smooth orientable $X$-bundle over $T^2$ whose total space is not spin. \end{theorem}
+\begin{theorem}[Main Theorem] Let $X$ be any smooth complete intersection of even complex dimension or any connected sum thereof (or any other space among the broad classes of smooth manifolds discussed at the end of this section).
+We may construct $a^\circ,c^\circ\in\operatorname{Diff}^{+}(X^\circ,\partial)$ whose commutator $[a^\circ,c^\circ]$ represents the boundary Dehn twist $\delta_X$ on $X^\circ$. \end{theorem}